About Me

 Research

 My research centers on fundamental questions about how language is processed across the lifespan and how predictive mechanisms support comprehension.
 How do humans anticipate upcoming words and structures during real-time language processing?
-To what extent are these mechanisms affected by healthy aging, and how are they shaped by lifelong linguistic experience and cognitive resources?
+To what extent are these mechanisms affected by (healthy) aging, and how are they shaped by lifelong linguistic experience and cognitive resources?
 To address these questions, I have so far combined behavioral and attentional methods (e.g., eye-tracking) with an increasing focus on neuroimaging techniques (EEG, fMRI, MEG) to investigate predictive processing at both lexical and morphosyntactic levels.
 While most of my work has so far focused on sentence reading in Spanish, I aim to extend these findings to typologically diverse languages in order to generate cross-linguistically robust conclusions.
+Please, feel free to contact me if you’d like access to these articles or want to know more.

 1. Healthy aging

 In the domain of healthy aging, my work examines how age-related changes in cognition interact with linguistic experience to shape predictive processing.
 Rather than assuming uniform decline, I investigate the balance between preserved abilities, potential improvements, and resource-driven limitations.
 My findings suggest that lexical prediction benefits more directly from accumulated linguistic experience, whereas morphosyntactic prediction is more constrained by working memory and attentional control.
-By combining eye-tracking evidence of real-time comprehension with behavioral data, I have shown that older adults’ prediction abilities depend not only on age but also on individual differences such as vocabulary knowledge and reading habits.
 Building on these insights, my future research will integrate fMRI, MEG, and EEG to capture the neural dynamics underlying predictive mechanisms, thus offering a more comprehensive view of performance and brain activity in aging.
 These efforts will also aim to determine when along the aging spectrum cognitive abilities begin to decline and how linguistic experience may offset such decline.
-In this regard, the study of older heritage speakers and late bilinguals offers a particularly compelling opportunity.
-Late bilinguals (e.g., Spanish speakers who immigrated to Latin America in adulthood) follow an aging trajectory similar to monolingual older adults, but their experience with Spanish grows more slowly.
-Heritage speakers, meanwhile, often process Spanish as a non-dominant language, with fewer resources and reduced literacy exposure, but richer oral language experience.
-Studying these populations will allow me to disentangle resource-based versus experience-based effects on predictive processing.
 My work on this topic has included so far:

 2. Bilingualism & sociolinguistic perspective

-- Cano-Sánchez, V., Vida-Castro, M. & Villena-Ponsoda, J.A. (in prep.)
+• Cano-Sánchez, V., Vida-Castro, M. & Villena-Ponsoda, J.A. (in prep.)
 A sociolinguistic study on the current situation of the Valencian language in Alicante, Valencian Community.
 First approach to linguistic uses and attitudes in Mutxamel.
-[A version of this study currently available at: https://riuma.uma.es/xmlui/handle/10630/15038]
+[A Spanish version of this study is currently available here].

 3. Language and neurodegenerative diseases